-Session 1: Introduction to the Sibling Relationship Development and Change in the Sibling Relationship Interaction and Discussion Questions ction: U Group discussion notes:
+Session 1: Introduction to the Sibling Relationship Development and Change in the Sibling Relationship Interaction and Discussion Questions

 As mentioned in Session 1, the sibling relationship begins when one child becomes aware of the existence of another child who is their sibling.
 This awareness usually occurs with the birth or adoption of a second child.
 The older sibling will probably experience an adjustment period; however, when parents prepare their first child for this change, the adjustment can be made easier.